 This tutorial will feature the best practices for DAX calculations when developing reports in Power BI.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 DAX calculations are one of the four pillars of Power BI development.
 In this post, you’ll learn tips on how to maximize your DAX in order to obtain correct and valuable insights easily.